tryambak123/recipe-finder/README.md

 # Test
 For unit testing we have PHPUnit.
 We can check the ingredient and recipe file for it's validity as well as the logic to find the recipe.
+To run the test we run the test on console.

+# Steps to run the Test
+1.open cmoomand prompt
+2. cd to recipe-finder
+3. Run command vendor/bin/phpunit --verbose tests/unit/RecipesTest.php - It will display the test result
+4. Same commad for running Ingredients test also : vendor/bin/phpunit --verbose tests/unit/IngredientsTest.php

 ## Assumptions (edge cases)
 - If there is a recipe with no ingredients we ignore it